-Muhammadu Buhari, presidential candidate in the forthcoming 2015 General Elections, is reported to be terminally ill with cancer and complications of organ failure and the details of his medical condition / records have been obtained from the private hospital in London where he has been receiving intensive treatment for a while now.
-The man has only 6 months to live.
+Muhammadu Buhari, a presidential candidate in the forthcoming 2015 General Elections, is reported to be terminally ill with cancer and complications of organ failure.
+The details of his medical condition/records are available from the private hospital in London, where he has been receiving intensive treatment for a while now.
+The man has only six months to live.

-Buhari’s reaction to his unfortunate situation is that all he wants is the historical record that he was elected a democratic president of Nigeria in 2015 before his death and if he wins next week’s elections he will hand over Professor Oluyemi Osibajo, his running mate, in July 2015.
+Buhari’s reaction to his unfortunate situation is that all he wants is the historical record that he was elected a democratic president of Nigeria in 2015 before his death.
+If he wins next week’s elections, he will hand over Professor Oluyemi Osibajo, his running mate, in July 2015.
 Governor M R Kwankwanso of Kano State has been lined-up to be Osibajo’s vice when the ‘time’ comes.

-The insider providing this particular news to my sources is a current senator from Lagos State said to be well-informed about the inner workings of the All Progressives Congress (APC) and purported to be confirmed by a female relative of Buhari who accompanied him to the UK for treatment.
+The insider providing this particular news to my sources is a current senator from Lagos State said to be well-informed about the inner workings of the All Progressives Congress (APC) and purported to be confirmed by a female relative of Buhari.
+The latter accompanied him to the UK for treatment.

 The immediate sources of the breaking news were two visitors who came to see me together yesterday evening; one who I have regularly met with for over 20 years and the other an old friend visiting from Nigeria, a ranking public servant.

 The news as I heard it and am retelling it is juicy and sensational.
 It will work like a ‘grand tool of discredit’ against Buhari in the hands of the supporters of the Peoples Democratic Party (PDP) and President Goodluck Jonathan, on the grounds of unfitness.
 It will also be used as a ‘grand tool of discredit’ by supporters of Buhari and APC against PDP and Jonathan, on the grounds of desperation and propaganda.